Satoshi Murayama

 Satoshi Murayama (村山 聖, Murayama Satoshi) was a Japanese professional shogi player who achieved the rank of 9-dan.

+Life

 As a child, he spent much of his time hospitalized due to nephrotic syndrome.
 He later acquired bladder cancer but focused on shogi rather than getting treatment.

+Representation in media

 The movie Satoshi: A Move for Tomorrow was based on Murayama's life as a shogi professional.

 Nikaidō Harunobu from the manga series March Comes in like a Lion is a character modeled after Murayama.